jpsca/jx/docs/content/assets.md

 ## No Middleware Required

-Unlike some component libraries, Jx doesn't require middleware to serve component assets.
+Jx doesn't require middleware to serve component assets.
 You serve them however you want:

 - **Static files**: Configure your web framework to serve from `static/`
 - **CDN**: Upload to S3/CloudFront and reference those URLs